duxovni/NarraTeX/README.md

 `README` files in the various subdirectories.
 This README will focus on what has been changed from GameTeX.

+### Compiling

+NarraTeX includes a `Makefile` which removes the need to set environment variables as described in `GameTeX-README`.
+To compile all of the files in the `Production/` subdirectory, producing collections of character sheets, bluesheets, greensheets, etc. ready for printing and sorting, simply run

+    make

+To compile a specific file, e.g. `Charsheets/johnsmith.tex`, run

+    make Charsheets/johnsmith.pdf

+Note that the argument to `make` should be a `.pdf` file, not a `.tex` file.

 ## License

 NarraTeX is (c) Sam Dukhovni, Ken Clary, and the MIT Assassins' Guild.